“Are we there yet?”

 I start to fantasize about changing leaves, cool winds, and the end of Daylight Savings Time.
 I have to admit, I’m a fall/winter kind of girl.

 Today I want to share with you the beverage that makes summer bearable for me.
 It’s the drink I whip up in a matter of seconds when my armpits are soaked with sweat by 11:00 in the morning (yes, because that actually happens).

 It’s my version of a bubbly, non-alcoholic cocktail that detoxifies, invigorates, and allows you to pretend for a few precious moments that you’re lying in a hammock on a white sand beach in Fiji… until your son shoots you in the back with his Nerf gun and snaps you right back into reality.

 By the way, I’m not against alcoholic drinks.
-It’s just that this one is a little more acceptable for the stay-at-home, homeschooling mother of two to have before lunch, ya know? 😉
+It’s just that this one is a little more acceptable for the stay-at-home, homeschooling mother of 2 to have before lunch, ya know? 😉

 Ginger, lemon, and apple cider vinegar — the star players in this easy-peasy beverage — rock my world.
 They’re such small, simple ingredients, but each one of them packs a powerful punch to nourish, hydrate, and detoxify your body.